Here’s a story I told at the opening of the 2015 PCMA Education Conference:

 – be a resource to your peers.”

 It was my hope that sharing a revealing story in front of a thousand people at the start of this conference would model openness amongst attendees for what followed.
-Based on the feedback I received during the event and my observations of the level of interaction and intimacy that ensued, I think my hope was realized.
+Based on the feedback people gave me during the event and my observations of the level of interaction and intimacy there, I think I realized my hope.